itsybits/dove-diamante-api-proposals/README.md

     [
         {
-            "id": <int>,
+            "id"                 : <int>,
-            "username": <string>,
+            "username"           : <string>,
-            "following": <boolean>,     // Am I following this user?
+            "isFollowing"        : <boolean>,     // Am I following this user?
-            "follower": <boolean>,      // Is this user one of my followers?
+            "isFollower"         : <boolean>,     // Is this user one of my followers?
+            "isDoveDiamanteUser" : <boolean>      // Was this user registered Dove Diamante app? (mainly for use with `facebook_friends` scope)
         },

         ...